 2. On the Break Rule page, click +Add a New Break Rule:

-3. When creating an automatic break you'll need to specify:
+3. When creating an automatic break you'll need to specify the:

 Activate/Deactivate Breaks

-1. Start by clicking Edit next to the break rule you want to deactivate:
+1. Once on the Break Rules page, click Edit next to the break rule you want to deactivate:

 2. Uncheck the box next to Active and Save once done: